People's behavior does not have to be goal-directed

 propose expected-utility maximization as decision rule under

-uncertainty.
-Taken literally, the formulation of the end to be
+Taken literally, the formulation of the end to be pursued in terms of

-indifference.
-On our terms, the decision rule concerned should
+On our terms, the decision rule concerned should be a rule of

-be a rule of expected neutralization, but this reformulation
+expected neutralization, but this reformulation has little or

-has little or no impact on the mathematical enterprise itself.
+no impact on the mathematical enterprise itself.

 It only underscores that those who accept the principle of